What’s not to love about a city that uses sheep as lawnmowers?!?

 A sheep named Auggie…

-In 1992, someone in Fort Saskatchewan said “HEY!
-Let’s hire sheep to mow our lawns!”
-This brilliant idea has led to international acclaim and the City’s sheep have become a great tourist draw and a beloved part of the community.
+In 1992, the City of Fort Saskatchewan decided to hire sheep to mow their lawns.
+This brilliant idea has led to international acclaim for its success.
+The city’s sheep have become a great tourist draw and a beloved part of the community.
 Annually, there is a “Welcome Back Celebration”, “Sheep Week” and a “Sheep Leaving Parade”.
 The wooly lawnmowers welcome visitors in the summer on weekends (check the City’s website for details).
-Fort Saskatchewan’s mascot is a sheep named Auggie – he has his own Twitter handle @AuggieFtSk and attends many events.
+Fort Saskatchewan’s mascot is a sheep named Auggie – he has his own account on X (formerly Twitter) – @AuggieFtSk – and attends many local events.

 History